sagemath/trac_to_gh/Issue 7268.md

 Comments have also been added when felt necessary.
 The code should be more efficient (and Cythonized) in this version ( this was the whole purpose of redefining the structure of ``numerical.mip`` )

-The spkg is available on sagemath at : ~ncohen/glpk-4.38.p3.spkg
+The spkg is available on sagemath at : ~ncohen/glpk-4.38.p4.spkg or at http://www-sop.inria.fr/members/Nathann.Cohen/glpk-4.38.p4.spkg or http://sage.math.washington.edu/home/malb/spkgs/glpk-4.38.p4.spkg

 Nathann